As an Amazon Associate, I earn from qualifying purchases.

 Can You Roast Frozen Cauliflower?

 Yes!
-Roasting frozen cauliflower is pure healthy “fast food”.
+Roasting frozen cauliflower is pure tasty “fast food”.
 Someone else already did the washing and chopping.
 All you need to do is grab a baking sheet, pick some seasoning, and get ready to save a boatload of time and money.

 Ready for the best part?
 You don’t even defrost the cauliflower before you roast it!